Honeycomb: One of Nature’s Most Beautiful and Useful Structures

 Comb construction requires the effort of many worker bees.
 Young worker bees eat honey and extrude wax through eight glands on their abdomens.
 As the wax builds up, it flakes off in clear, flat scales.
 They gather the wax scales and chew them to soften them and make them malleable, and use this processed wax to build combs, working from the hive frame out, attaching new sides to existing cells.
 It takes a hive between two weeks and two months to produce the honeycomb needed to store honey necessary to feed the colony through the winter.

-The math behind honeycomb production is remarkable:
+The math behind its production is remarkable:

 Why Are Honeycomb Cells Hexagonal?